English football sponsorship: Sponsorship deals

 The last major English competition to negotiate a sponsorship deal was in fact its oldest, the FA Cup.
 The competition was sponsored by Littlewoods for four seasons, starting in 1994 in a deal with £14 million.
-In 1998, AXA Insurance started their sponsorship of the competition for four seasons.
+In 1998, Axa Insurance started their sponsorship of the competition for four seasons.
 It was always carefully named, being the "AXA-sponsored FA Cup", or the "FA Cup sponsored by AXA", and never the "AXA Cup".
 From 2002–03 through 2005–06, the FA Cup did not have a dedicated sponsor, but instead shared the team of sponsors of The Football Association.
 From 2006 to 2011, the FA Cup was known as "The FA Cup sponsored by E.ON" due to a deal with energy company E.ON.
 From the 2011–12 season to the 2013–14 season, the FA Cup was sponsored by Budweiser Beer and known as the FA Cup with Budweiser.
+Emirates has been the sponsor since 2015, initially renaming the competition as 'The Emirates FA Cup', unlike previous editions.
+The Emirates sponsorship deal, originally scheduled to terminate in 2018, was later extended three times until 2021, 2024, 2028.

 Summary of competition sponsorship deals

 Summary of Premier League front of shirt sponsorship deals

-Shirt sponsorship in English football clubs was first pioneered by Coventry City in 1974 after they were sponsored by Talbot.
+Shirt sponsorship in English football clubs was first pioneered by Coventry City in 1978 after they were sponsored by Talbot.

 The first English club to secure a sponsorship deal was Derby County, they only wore the football tops featuring the Saab sponsor once for a photo shoot.

 Issues arose with teams wearing sponsored shirts in the early 1980s.
 The scheduled broadcast of a match between Aston Villa and Brighton & Hove Albion on 22 October 1980 was cancelled as both teams refused to play without sponsors on their shirts.
 Newcastle United and Bolton Wanderers were fined £1,000 for wearing shirts with advertising in FA Cup games in January 1981.
 Nottingham Forest were fined £7,000 by UEFA for a similar offence in February 1981.

 By 1987, every league club had a shirt sponsorship deal.